Anavae: Signing to LAB Records

 In January 2013, it was announced the band had signed a record deal with independent UK label LAB Records, and would release Storm Chaser EP on 10 February 2013, with the title track "Storm Chaser" as their first single for the label.
 "Storm Chaser" entered the UK Rock & Metal singles chart at #33, as the third-highest new entry and a rare listing for non-major label affiliated act.
 They were one of only 2 artists in the "Rock 40" who weren't either signed to or distributed by a major label.
 "Storm Chaser" also reached #10 in the iTunes singles rock chart and was their first video to be released on the Anavae VEVO channel.

 In April 2013, the band completed their first UK tour on the Ourzone Found Tour with I Divide.
 In October the band released new single "Anti-Faith" and announced their EP Dimensions, which was released on 10 November 2013.
 Dimensions, entered the official rock chart at #32 and reached the top 10 on the iTunes rock album chart.
 It received a positive 8/10 review from Rock Sound.

 Having spent 2014 mostly writing new songs, Anavae self-released the song "Feel Alive" on 30 March 2015 and saw it immediately picked up and played by BBC Radio1 Rock Show and featured on BBC Introducing.

-Early 2016 saw Anavae announcing their signing to second label Eleven Seven/ Better Noise whilst in the studio recording new material.
+Early 2016 saw Anavae announcing their signing to second label Eleven Seven/ Better Noise while in the studio recording new material.

 'Are You Dreaming?'
 EP was released in September 2017, recorded at Middle Farm Studios with Peter Miles and Ian Sadler from Emeline Studios.

 In May 2018, Anavae announced starting a PledgeMusic campaign.
 The campaign asked for donations in order to finance production for a new EP and provided donators with the possibility to commission covers.
 Two weeks later, Anavae announced their Pledge Music campaign reached 200% of its initial goal, and any further progress in the goal would be used to produce bonus songs that were not originally planned.

 At the same time, other artists using Pledge Music started reporting slow payments from the company.
 The issue continued over the following year until May 2019, when it was revealed that Pledge Music co-founder Benji Rogers admitted use of the money donated for the artists to pay off the company's debts instead.
 In July 2019, a petition was presented to the High Court of London to wind up Pledge Music.
 In August 2019, the petition was agreed upon and since then, the company went bankrupt.

 As a result, the Anavae EP produced through Pledge Music was put on hold at an undetermined date in 2019 for lack of funding.